Me And Earl And The Dying Girl is a metafictive coming-of-age film based on a young adult novel by the same name. The book is an example of sick-lit.

 This goes quite a long way towards making the character of Greg bearable for me.

-But is this series of arguments the real battle, narratively speaking?
+But is this series of arguments the real big struggle, narratively speaking?
 Actually no. I’ve analysed enough stories now to know that these interpersonal conflicts need to add up to something big.
 A fight to the death.

-The real battle scene of this story, therefore, is the bit where Greg blows off the prom to visit Rachel in hospital.
+The real big struggle scene of this story, therefore, is the bit where Greg blows off the prom to visit Rachel in hospital.
 He takes her flowers, shows her the film against the white of the hospital wall and she dies then and there.
-The film-within-a-film itself is the battle, in storytelling terms.
+The film-within-a-film itself is the big struggle, in storytelling terms.

 Greg mulls over Rachel’s death.
 We see him hang out in her room, going through her stuff.
 He (and we) realise that Rachel had hidden depths at this point.
 Although she’s ‘The Dying Girl’ in the title, and the boys get their own names, finally we get to see Rachel for more than just The Dying Girl.
 For instance, she loved to make those book sculptures, demonstrating a high degree of artistry.
 She has a quirky sense of humour evidenced by the drawings of squirrels on her wallpaper.
 She is more like Greg than Greg realised.
 I rather cynically thought if only he’d stopped trying to crack jokes for five minutes and listen to her he could’ve realised that in real life.
 I’m not sure how common this response is to the denouement.